 This is a state fee waiver program that was designed to provide educational assistance for eligible California residents attending a California community college by waiving the enrollment fees.
-Students can apply by completing the Free Application for Federal Student Aid (FAFSA) or BOG Fee Waiver application.
+Students can apply by completing the Free Application for Federal Student Aid (FAFSA), Dream Act, or the California College Promise Grant application.

-Following are the different types of BOG Fee Waivers at California Community Colleges:
+Following are the different types of grants for the California College Promise Grant:

-BOG A - For students receiving various forms of government assistance such as TANF, SSI/SSP or General Assistance.
-Students applying for the BOG A only and no other financial aid, only need to submit a paper BOG Fee Waiver application available at the front counter of the Financial Aid Office.
+California College Promise Grant (Method A) - For students receiving various forms of government assistance such as TANF, SSI/SSP or General Assistance.
+Students applying for the California College Promise Grant A only and no other financial aid, only need to submit a paper California College Promise Grant application available at the front counter of the Financial Aid Office.

-BOG B - For students meeting specific income requirements.
-Only BOG B students can qualify for the EOPS Program.
+California College Promise Grant (Method B) - For students meeting specific income requirements.
+Only California College Promise Grant B students can qualify for the EOPS Program.
 For more information go to the EOPS website.

 These state funded grants are available to California residents who apply by March 2nd for the next school year and qualify on the basis of merit, financial need and/or vocational program.
 This funding is limited.
 In addition to completing and filing a FAFSA, a separate application - commonly referred to as the "Cal Grant GPA Verification Form" - must also be submitted.
 If students have completed a certain number of units at a college, the school may submit this information on the student's behalf.
-College of the Desert transmits GPAs electronically every February for California residents who have completed 24 units of transferrable coursework.
+College of the Desert transmits GPAs electronically every February for students who have completed at least 16 units but less than 24 units called a reestablished GPA or a community college GPA if the student has 24 units of transferrable coursework.

 Students awarded a Cal Grant C can only be paid for vocational courses; no funds will be disbursed for general education courses.
 Other restrictions may apply.
 For additional information please contact the Financial Aid Office.

-The Full-Time Student Success Grant is a new financial aid program for Cal Grant B and Cal Grant C recipients attending a California community college full-time (12 units or more).
+The Student Success Completion Grant (SSCG) is a new financial aid program for Cal Grant B and Cal Grant C recipients attending a California community college full-time (12 units or more).
 The program is designed to encourage students to maintain full-time status throughout their academic career.
-On top of the annual Cal Grant B or Cal Grant C award paid to community college recipients, the Full-Time Student Success Grant pays full-time students an additional $600 annually.
+On top of the annual Cal Grant B or Cal Grant C award paid to community college recipients, the SSCG pays full-time students an additional $1,298 annually if they are in 12 to 14 units and $4,000 annually if they are in 15 or more units.
 All full-time community college students receiving Cal Grant B and Cal Grant C will be offered this assistance, and only full-time students can receive this grant.

 The Federal Pell Grant is free grant assistance that does not have to be repaid.
 These federal grants are available to assist students in meeting educational costs.
 Federal Pell Grants are targeted to students with high financial need.
 Student can only receive a maximum of 6 years of full-time grant towards their undergraduate education, including work at a four year college or university.